UWPCE-PythonCert/PythonCertDevel/source/exercises/context-managers-exercise.rst

     if some_expression:
         raise AssertionError("a message")

-The reason it exists is not so much to save a bit of typing (though that's nice), but that assertions are designed for tests, ans thus can be turned of for an entire python process -- and, indeed are turned off when you turn on optimization.
+The reason it exists is not so much to save a bit of typing (though that's nice), but that assertions are designed for tests, and thus can be turned off for an entire python process -- and, indeed are turned off when you turn on optimization.

 So in your context manager, you can raise an AssertionError, or force one with an assert: